-If your garden is smaller than you’d like, there are a number of clever design techniques you can use to make the most of every inch space.
+If your garden is smaller than you’d like, there are a number of clever design techniques that you can use to make the most out of every inch!

 Tree fruits such as apples, pears and peaches can be trained to grow close to walls or fences.
 Single-stemmed cordons, espaliers with parallel branches, or fans look attractive and make efficient use of ground space, especially when underplanted with perennial flowers and herbs.

 Most fruits prefer a sunny spot, but some—including sour cherries, gooseberries, redcurrants and whitecurrants—will grow well on shadier walls.

 Growing edible and ornamental plants together can help confuse pests and ensure that there are always beneficial insects on hand to pollinate fruit and flowering vegetables.

 Choose fruits and vegetables that both look and taste great, and include edible flowers such as calendula and nasturtium.

 On our Garden Planner, use the Companion Planting feature to find flowers that will grow well with your crops.
 Simply select the crops you wish to match then click the heart-shaped Companion Planting button to view suitable companions, including flowers.